| Home

 Clue to the Core

-of horoscopes: "in order to find
+calculating of horoscopes: "in order to

-a clue to the core of human psychology."
+find a clue to the core of human psychology."
 According

-described the woman's mother "to a T."
+in the chart that accurately described the woman's mother "to a T."

-"I dare say that we shall one day discover in astrology a good deal of
+Jung went on to state: "I dare say that we shall one day discover in

-knowledge that has been intuitively projected into the heavens.
-For instance,
+astrology a good deal of knowledge that has been intuitively projected

-it appears that the signs of the zodiac are character pictures, in other
+into the heavens.
+For instance, it appears that the signs of the zodiac

-words libido symbols which depict the typical qualities of the libido
+are character pictures, in other words libido symbols which depict the

-at a given moment."
+typical qualities of the libido at a given moment."

 To

-this Freud replied (June of 1911) that he had recently grown humbled and
+this Freud replied (June of 1911) that he had recently grown humbled

-of publication."
+step of publication."

 Freud's